 Bringing buildings back to life

-John was a prominent businessman in the newspaper industry, a Director of Rowntree & Sons and twice Mayor of York.
-In 1945, together with Cuthbert, he established Ings Property Company with seven properties.
+In 1945, John, together with Cuthbert and his detailed knowledge of vernacular architecture and historic buildings, established Ings Property Company with seven properties.
 Profit, however, was never a motive.
 From the beginning, the brothers wanted to conserve buildings of “historic and cultural significance”, a sentiment that led to Ings Property Company becoming York Conservation Trust in 1976 - the charitable organisation we operate today.

 Over the years, we have added to our portfolio of buildings and, currently, York Conservation Trust has 76 properties, or groups of buildings.